Citrine Gemstones: The Stone of the Sun

 Ross-Simons' Citrine Collection

 A beautiful complement to sterling silver and white gold, as well as a regal presence in the midst of yellow gold and citrine, the most vivid citrines are mounted in rings and placed in pendants while others are made into necklaces or ornamentations.
-Here at Ross-Simons, our jewelry buyers are dedicated to finding fresh designs for citrines pendants or necklaces, bracelets and earrings.
+Here at Ross-Simons, our jewelry buyers are dedicated to finding fresh designs for citrines pendants, bracelets and earrings.
 Also note that our collection of citrine rings and cocktail rings is world-famous and sure to please the most discriminating collector.

 Ross-Simons' Citrine Jewelry